File Numbers: CDP.25.02, ZBA.26.01 and 19T-26001

 What is the status of the development applications submitted to the Town?

-The zoning by-law amendment and draft plan of subdivision applications were “deemed complete” by the Town on April 24, 2026.
-“Deemed complete” means that the municipality has reviewed a planning application and confirmed that all of the required information, plans, studies, and planning application fees have been submitted enabling the Town to commence its review processReview of the applications is not a decision on the applications.
+The zoning by-law amendment and draft plan of subdivision applications were submitted in April 2026 and were accompanied by the required information, plans, studies, and planning application fees required by the Town to commence its review process.
+Review of the applications is not a decision on the applications.

 What happened at the May 20 statutory public meeting?
-Did I need to attend for my comments to be received?

 Council is live streamed.
 You can watch the video recording of the meeting on the Town’s YouTube channel.

-Alternatively, the public may share comments in writing via email to the Planning Branch
+Alternatively, the public may share comments in writing via email to the Planning Branch.

 Do written comments on the proposed development carry the same weight as speaking at the statutory public meeting?

 Written comments are compiled by Planning staff and are summarized in the planning report or background file regarding a development application.
-The Planning report will address concerns raised in written comments.

 You may share comments in writing in writing via email to the Planning Branch.